nrfconnect/sdk-nrfxlib/nrf_rpc/doc/usage.rst

 Events have no response, so they need no additional action after sending them.

-The following is a sample command encoder created using the nRF RPC TinyCBOR API.
+The following is a sample command encoder created using the nRF RPC CBOR API.
 The function remotely adds ``1`` to the ``input`` parameter and puts the result in the ``output`` parameter.
 It returns 0 on success or a negative error code if communication with the remote side failed.